mirumee/satchless/doc/product/custom_models.rst

                     self.product.name)

         class Meta:
-            app_label = 'product'
             unique_together = ('product', 'color', 'looks_alive')

 Looks pretty simple, doesn't it?
-Notice the optional ``app_label`` meta attribute, which will cause parrots to appear in *Products* admin group.

 .. note::
     In Satchless we assume that variants refer to their products via